ipinfo/node-express/README.md

 #### Using a custom IP selector

 In case a custom IP selector is required, you may set your custom function to `ipSelector`.
-Your custom function should take [req](https://expressjs.com/en/api.html#req) as an argument and return IP in `string` format.
+Your custom function should take [req](https://expressjs.com/en/api.html#req) as an argument and return an IP in `string` format.

 For example: